 This is a primitive cabin.
 It can sleep up to four people, with a maximum group size of six people for overnight use.
 There is a seven night maximum stay per group.
 A wood stove is available for heat, and an old-fashioned wood cook stove is also available.
 Basic ammeneties such as an axe, shovel, bucket and table with chairs are also provided.
 Four cots are available.

 An outhouse is located outside and adjacent to the cabin.
 Firewood is supplied for indoor use only.
 Renters must gather their own wood for outdoor campfires.
 A corral is available for stock.
-Limited cookware, dishware, and utensils are provided.
-It is recommended that campers bring their own for use.
+A stock pot is provided for boiling water.
+It is strongly recommended that campers bring their own back country cookware and dishes for use.

 No electricity or water is available.
 Guests must bring their own drinking water, flashlights and lanterns, bedding, matches, extra toilet paper, garbage bags, dish soap, and other necessities.
 The cabin will need to be cleaned and all trash removed prior to departure.